NicsTr/Starknet2022-WriteUps/dna/README.md

 * increments an accumulator (that we call `a`) by the value returned by `test_value`;
 * after processing the 17 inputs, hashes this accumulator using `hash2(a, 317)`;
-* Compares this hash with the target value set in the storage variable `test_pass`.
+* compares this hash with the target value set in the storage variable `test_pass`.

 The target value `test_pass` can be recovered and is equal to: